-HOPE (Helping Our Peers Emerge) is a new collaborative of San Mateo County Behavioral Health and Recovery Services (BHRS), Heart & Soul Inc., California Clubhouse, and National Alliance on Mental Illness-San Mateo County.
-HOPE provides Peer Participants in transition from psychiatric hospitalization to community integration, with Peer Mentors, Family Partners, and Supportive Employment Coordination.
+The H.O.P.E.
+(Helping Our Peers Emerge) Program is a new collaborative of San Mateo County Behavioral Health and Recovery Services (BHRS), Heart & Soul Inc., and California Clubhouse.
+The H.O.P.E.
+Program provides Peer Participants in transition from psychiatric hospitalization to community integration, with Peer Mentors, Family Support, and Supportive Employment Coordination.

 H.O.P.E. is the first peer program in San Mateo County to facilitate support services for you during hospitalization and post-hospitalization via mental health and substance use recovery and family support.
 The program provides immediate wellness tools through alternative approaches to mental health recovery and evidence-based practices such as Intentional Peer Support, Motivational Interviewing, and Wellness Recovery Action Plan (WRAP®) instruction.